mightyguava/ecsq/README.md

 ## Show container environment variables

-`ecs container-env` fetches and dumps environment variables for a service's container definition.
+`ecsq container-env` fetches and dumps environment variables for a service's container definition.
 It can often be useful to run a container locally with the same configuration as on ECS.

 The command supports 3 formats, set with the `--format` flag